natverse/natverse_hugo/content/install/index.md

   # get help
   ?nat
   ```
-Learn more about the natverse package at <https://natverse.github.io/>.
+Learn more about the natverse at <https://natverse.github.io/>.

 ## Troubleshooting